 Holland Park is one of the many gorgeous parks in London, England.
 The park covers an area of 54 hectares and is situated in the Kensington district of the Royal Borough of Kensington and Chelsea.

 Holland Park has a wide variety of facilities, including a playground, a tennis court, and a café.
-The park also contains an orangery, a bird sanctuary, and a section of woodland.
+The park also contains an orangery, a bird sanctuary, and a woodland section.

-In addition, Holland Park is home to London’s Japanese Garden, which was opened to the public in 2002.
-The garden contains a number of Japanese features, such as a stone lantern and a bridge over a pond.
+In addition, Holland Park is home to London’s Japanese Garden, which opened to the public in 2002.
+The garden contains several Japanese features, such as a stone lantern and a bridge over a pond.
 Visitors to Holland Park can also enjoy views of Kensington Palace and Hyde Park.

 10. London Fields